intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/split-case.md

 - Upon successful completion the wizard opens next step Preview Case with a preview form.

 - Forth optional step is a screen where user is able to choose documents from source case and, by selecting 'Attach' button, link these documents with target case as well.
+Selected documents will be attached to a root case folder of the target case.

 As a result new case will be created on top of existing case.
 Relevant information will be tracked in the history of the case: